Article

 New employees can also bring new skills and technology to the table.
 Maybe this new hire knows another software you can use to do your jobs faster or maybe they have a different, more efficient way of doing things.

-On the other hand, if you hire from outside instead of promoting from within, current employees may feel that their chances to advance their career in your company is very limited.
-They may be tempted to look elsewhere.
+On the other hand, if you hire from outside instead of promoting from within, current employees may feel that their chances to advance their career in your company is very limited and they may be tempted to look elsewhere.

 The biggest benefit of hiring from within isn’t just the increased productivity of upskilled employees, it’s also a morale boost for everyone — it shows that you champion your own people and care about their career goals.